 1.00-2.30 A 10-minute one-to-one session with one of the editors in which you will have the opportunity to discuss the extract of your work that you sent in advance of the event.

 Francine Toon became an editor at Sceptre in 2015 and publishes literary and reading group fiction, including the authors Rowan Hisayo Buchanan, Lindsay Hawdon, Phillip Lewis and Rebecca Mascull.
 She has worked on a range of different authors during her time at Hodder & Stoughton in the editorial and marketing departments including Stephen King, John le Carré and E.M.
 Forster.
 She is a published poet whose work has appeared in The Sunday Times and Best British Poetry anthologies and is particularly interested in writers from a poetry or short story writing background.
 You can find her on Twitter @FrancineElena.

 Jennifer Kerslake is Editor at Weidenfeld & Nicolson, part of the Orion Publishing Group.
-She works on literary and reading group fiction, and narrative non-fiction.
-Jennfier is also responsible for the W&N backlist.
+She works on literary and reading group fiction, and narrative non-fiction, and is responsible for the W&N backlist.